kavyasree-2020/kavyasree-2020/README.md

    Hi there 👋
    This is kavya sree.
    A pythoneer and ML enthusiast.
 Learning, experimenting and having fun.

-- 🔭 I’m currently working Python
+- 🔭 I’m currently working on Python
 - 🌱 I’m currently learning Flask
 - 👯 I’m looking to collaborate on ML Projects
 - 💬 Ask me about Python, C, HTML, CSS, DSA